FactsFromCats/tiktok_celebrity_blocker/README.md

 ![image](https://github.com/FactsFromCats/tiktok_celebrity_blocker/assets/169418602/cbfdcbef-18c9-4d09-9727-9ed48999ff26)

 To start blocking users:
-1. Make sure you're logged into TikTok
-2. Click on the extension icon in the Chrome toolbar.
+1. Click on the extension icon in the Chrome toolbar.
-3. Click "Start Blocking".
+2. Click "Start Blocking".
-4. Watch as celebrities that don't care about you or Palestinians get blocked.
+3. Watch as celebrities that don't care about you or Palestinians get blocked.
-5. Disable plugin when done, otherwise it will block accounts opened in new tabs.

 ## Step 4: Adding more accounts to block (optional)
 To add more accounts edit the userList.json file.

 ## Troubleshooting
 If you encounter issues:

-1. Ensure you have the latest version of Google Chrome.
+Ensure you have the latest version of Google Chrome.
-2. Check if the Developer Mode is enabled in the Extensions menu.
+Check if the Developer Mode is enabled in the Extensions menu.
-3. Restart Chrome and try loading the extension again.
+Restart Chrome and try loading the extension again.

-## Contributions
+Contributions
 Contributions are welcome!
-If you want to expand the block list, have improvements,  or bug fixes, please fork the repository and submit a pull request.
+If you have improvements or bug fixes, please fork the repository and submit a pull request.